 If you want a break from the water, the surrounding mountains and cliffs make excellent scenery for hiking or mountain biking.
 Tour companies in the area offer both equipment and guides, with routes suitable for all fitness and experience levels.

-Best Place to Stay in Vassiliki
+Best Place to Stay in Lefkada in Vassiliki:

-8. Athani, for traditional Greek experience
+8. Athani, best area for traditional Greek experience

 On the western edge of Lefkada, settled in the cliffs high above the sea, is the little village of Athani.
 One of the best areas on the island for anyone looking to experience authentic Greek life, the village is full of traditional old buildings and beautiful churches.
 You can even find the ruins of a temple dedicated to the God Apollo nearby.

 Athani is most well known for its stunning sea views and incredible sunsets, which are particularly beautiful when viewed from the cliffs looking out over the Ionian Sea.

 Anyone looking for a romantic break should take advantage of the intimate tavernas peppering the village, to enjoy a romantic dinner as you watch the sun dip below the horizon.

 For a somewhat more macabre romantic link, this is where the legendary classical poet Sappho supposedly threw herself into the sea after being rejected by her love.

 The most popular beaches are located in nearby Egremni and Porto Katsiki, but for something closer to the village, follow the winding road down the slopes to the quiet Gialos beach.
 Whilst not as well catered as busier beaches, Gialos beach is still serviced by two beachfront restaurant bars.

 Stay in Athani if you want to experience the traditional Greek atmosphere, you are on a romantic getaway, you want to witness some truly beautiful sunsets.🔍MORE HOTEL DEALS IN ATHANI